 Place To External Cache.
 Use only when placing requests for NFES supply items.
-Note: DO NOT utilize this action when processing requests such as Telecommunications items, RAWS units or Smoke Monitoring Units, or other items that must be ordered through established ordering channels.
+Note: DO NOT utilize this action when processing requests such as telecommunications items, RAWS units or other items that must be ordered through established ordering channels.

 Fill with new resource.
 Using this function will create a new resource in the ROSS database, therefore it is necessary to do a thorough search in ROSS prior to using this function to avoid duplication.
-Ensure appropriate data entry standards are utilized (see ROSS web page links under "User Support").
+Ensure appropriate data entry standards are utilized (see ROSS web page links under "Documents Library").
 This function should only be used for resources intended to become part of the permanent ROSS database.